8base/Tutorials/infinite-scroll-pagination-component-using-graphql-and-vuejs/READme.md

 With these bullets in mind, let's add some code to our files so that we have a structure to work with.

 ### `examples/default.vue`
-Again, the reason that we have the *examples/default.vue* file is so we can import the component being developed, like we would in a full application.
+Again, the reason that we have the *examples/default.vue* file is so we can import the component being developed like we would in a full application.
 Go ahead and run `vue serve examples/default.vue` – or `vue serve default.vue`, if you're already in the examples directory.
 This will spin up the instant prototyping development server.
-You may be see some errors while making incremental file updates; just ignore them for now.
+You may see some errors while making incremental file updates; just ignore them for now.

 Per our simple spec, we want an infinite scroll component that fetches a specified number of records from a GraphQL API.
 Additionally, we want to be able to specify a template that will get rendered for each record that's fetched.